PokemonSanFran/pokeemerald-expansion/docs/docs/README.md

 ## Videos vs Gif

-I would like to use videos instead of gifs, as people can pause and rewind them to see the things they actually care about.
-I'm unsure if this will work unless we can find an external hosting solution, since the .mp4 files are going to greatly balloon the size of the repository.
+I want to use videos instead of gifs, as people can pause and rewind them to see the things they actually care about.
+I'm unsure if this will work unless we can find an external hosting solution since the .mp4 files are going to balloon the size of the repository greatly.

 If videos don't work, its not hard to just convert them all to gifs later.